verrazzano/docs/content/en/docs/setup/install/multicluster-no-rancher.md

 After these steps have been completed, return to [Verify that managed cluster registration has completed]({{< relref "/docs/setup/install/multicluster.md#verify-that-managed-cluster-registration-has-completed" >}}).

-## De-Register a managed cluster without Rancher
+## Deregister a managed cluster without Rancher

 **NOTE**: The following procedure is for a Verrazzano multicluster environment in which Rancher is not enabled on the admin cluster.
-If Rancher is enabled, for a much simpler de-registration process, see [De-Register a managed cluster]({{< relref "docs/setup/install/multicluster.md#de-register-a-managed-cluster" >}}).
+If Rancher is enabled, for a much simpler deregistration process, see [Deregister a managed cluster]({{< relref "docs/setup/install/multicluster.md#deregister-a-managed-cluster" >}}).

-If you want to de-register a managed cluster because you no longer want it to be part of a Verrazzano multicluster environment, then complete the following steps.
+If you want to deregister a managed cluster because you no longer want it to be part of a Verrazzano multicluster environment, then complete the following steps.

 ### On the admin cluster